 The regulations are part of the Pan-Canada Framework for Clean Growth and Climate Change to cut methane by 40 to 45 pct by 2025.

-The Canadian oil and gas sector produces about 44 pct of Canada's escaping methane which represents about 15 pct of the country's greenhouse-gas emissions.
+The Canadian oil and gas sector produces about 44 pct of the country's escaping methane which represents about 15 pct of Canada's greenhouse-gas emissions.

 The changes are expected to cost the industry an estimated $3.3 billion over the next 20 years.

-(Source: Environment and Climate Change Canada, CBC, Various Media, Kallanish Energy, 31 May, 2019)
+(Source: Environment and Climate Change Canada, CBC, Various Media, Nov.
+2019)

 More Low-Carbon Energy News Methane Emissions, GHG, Climate Change, Environment and Climate Change Canada,